 Uniform Distribution

-Examples of the uniform distribution are:
+The domain of the uniform distribution is

 Coin tossing when the coin is known to be unbiased has a uniform distribution with two possible values: 0 ('heads') and 1 ('tails').
 The lower limit is 0.
 The upper limit is 2.